vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Evaluation

 \subsection{Transaction Scheduling}

-We design a micro benchmark to characterize the performance of vMODB TiD assignment in different benchmarks.
-This group of experiments execute in a high-end laptop with an Apple M1 chip, 8 cores (4 for performance and 4 for efficiency) and 16Gb RAM.
-We pre-load the system with enough transactions to prevent TiD assigners running out of work.
+We design a micro benchmark to characterize the performance of \name\ TiD assignment in different benchmarks.
+This group of experiments was run on a high-end laptop with an Apple M1 chip, 8 cores (4 for performance and 4 for efficiency), and 16Gb RAM.
+We pre-load the system with enough transactions to prevent TiD assigners from running out of work.
 For OM, we reuse the transaction ratio specified in $\S$~\ref{subsubsec:benchmarks}.
-Since the seller dashboard is a read-only query that does not require a TiD, we spread its percentage to the other transactions uniformly.
+Since the seller dashboard is a read-only query that does not require a TiD, we distribute its percentage uniformly to the other transactions.
+For TPC-C, we use \texttt{New Order}.

-In the first experiment, we fix the batch epoch to infinite and the maximum number of transactions per batch to 100k.
-Figure~\ref{fig:max_batch_size} (upper) shows that increasing the number of TiD assigner workers can provide increased throughput.
-TPC-C shows higher scalability due to the reduced number of VMSes, implicating in lower overhead on computing dependencies across workers.
-In any case though, the wait time incurred by waiting for dependencies on the ring increases above four workers.
+In the first experiment, we fix the batch epoch to infinity and the maximum number of transactions per batch to 100k.
+Figure~\ref{fig:max_batch_size} (left) shows that increasing the number of dispatchers can provide increased throughput.
+TPC-C shows higher scalability due to the reduced number of VMSes, resulting in lower overhead on computing dependencies across workers.
+In any case, the wait time incurred by waiting for dependencies on the ring increases above four workers.

 We also verify whether the maximum number of transactions per batch impacts TiD generation performance since the batch size can potentially hide the wait time introduced by the "ring".
-In this experiment, we fix the number of TiD assigner workers to 4 and vary the batch size.
-We observe in Figure~\ref{fig:max_batch_size} (lower) that the batch size indeed have an impact.
+In this experiment, we fix the number of dispatchers to 4 and vary the batch size.
+We observe in Figure~\ref{fig:max_batch_size} (right) that the batch size indeed have an impact.
 For OM, a batch size of 100K improves throughput by 8,8\% compared to 100.
 Higher improvements are observed in TPC-C.

-The experiments highlight the efficiency of the coordinator design.
-A single worker generates workloads (with nearly 1 million requests/second), which can stress state-of-the-art OLTP DBMSs and is sufficient for a vMODB system.
-As a result, the coordinator cannot be the bottleneck for a useful vMODB setup.
+The experiments highlight the efficiency of the dispatchers design.
+A single dispatcher generates workloads (with nearly 1 million requests/second), which can stress state-of-the-art OLTP DBMSs and is sufficient for a \name\ system.
+As a result, the dispatchers cannot be the bottleneck for a useful \name\ setup.